 Metrics provide insight about how users are experiencing your application.
 In Performance, we'll set you up with a few of the basic metrics to get you started.
 For further customizations on target thresholds, feel free to build out a query using the Discover Query Builder.
 By identifying useful thresholds to measure your application, you have a quantifiable measurement of your application's health.
 This means you can more easily identify when errors occur or if performance issues are emerging.

 Apdex is an industry-standard metric used to track and measure user satisfaction based on your application response times.
+A higher Apdex score is better than a lower one; the score can go up to 1.0, representing 100% of users having a satisfactory experience.
 The Apdex score provides the ratio of satisfactory, tolerable, and frustrated requests in a specific transaction or endpoint.
 This metric provides a standard for you to compare transaction performance, understand which ones may require additional optimization or investigation, and set targets or goals for performance.